 WSDOT appreciates the time and effort of the community in providing this valuable input.
-A rendering of Alternative 1 will be on display at the Carl Maxey Center, the MLK Center at East Central Community Center, and the Liberty Park library through the end of July.
+A rendering of Alternative 1 is on display at the Carl Maxey Center, the MLK Center at East Central Community Center, and the Liberty Park library.